 Ethereum DeFi Lending Platforms & Dapps

-Taking out a Dai loan and using it to purchase other cryptocurrencies, on the other hand, can give you additional exposure to the wider crypto market if you expect prices to rise.
+Similarly, Dai can be used to purchase other cryptocurrencies, providing an opportunity for additional exposure to the wider crypto market if you expect prices to rise.

-Each token comes with its own floating rate for loans, which is updated continuously on their website.
+Each token comes with its own floating rate for loans, which is updated continuously.

 Best ETH Exchanges

-Binance will soon launch a US-only exchange which is more limited in its coin selection, however the rest of the world is still free to trade all pairs.
+Binance also offers a US-only exchange which is more limited in its coin selection, largely offering USD-based trading pairs.

-Coinbase is well-known as the go-to exchange for first-time crypto buyers, and has been going strong since 2014.
+Coinbase is well-known as the go-to exchange for first-time crypto buyers and has been going strong since it’s creation in 2014.

-They offer a narrower selection of cryptocurrencies than many other exchanges, but make up for this with their excellent reputation.
+Coinbase offer a narrower selection of cryptocurrencies than many other exchanges, but make up for this with their excellent reputation and onboarding experience.